What is a 4XX Error? A Guide to 4XX HTTP Status Codes

 4xx and 5xx errors are HTTP status codes that indicate the status of a client’s request to a server.
 4xx errors indicate client-side errors while 5xx errors indicate server-side errors.

-What does received a 4xx error mean on duolingo?
+What does receiving a 4xx error mean on Duolingo?

 If you receive a 4xx error on Duolingo, it means that there is an issue with the client side of your request to the Duolingo server.
 This could be due to a variety of reasons, such as a mistyped URL, an incorrect login credential, or a connectivity problem.